vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tap-1.0-deployment.md

 See the steps to deploy and test [sample application](#tap-sample-app).
 You can refer [Deploy Application documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-getting-started.html) for further details.

-## <a id=tap-full> </a> Setup Tanzu Application Platform Workspace cluster
+## <a id=tap-full> </a> Setup Tanzu Application Platform Iterate cluster

-The workspace cluster is for "inner loop" development iteration where developers are connecting via their IDE to rapidly iterate on new software features
+The Iterate cluster is for "inner loop" development iteration where developers are connecting via their IDE to rapidly iterate on new software features

 ### Step 1: Install tanzu cluster essentials and tanzu cli -
-Please ensure you login into Kubernetes UI cluster and perform steps of [Install tanzu cluster essentials and tanzu cli](#tanzu-essential).
+Please ensure you login into Kubernetes View cluster and perform steps of [Install tanzu cluster essentials and tanzu cli](#tanzu-essential).

 ### Step 2: Add the Tanzu Application Platform package repository -
 Perform steps of [Add the Tanzu Application Platform package repository](#tap-package-repo)

-### <a id=tap-profile-full> </a>Step 3: Install Tanzu Application Platform Workspace profile
+### <a id=tap-profile-full> </a>Step 3: Install Tanzu Application Platform Iterate profile

-Provide following user inputs to set environments variables into commands and execute them to install full profile
+Provide following user inputs to set environments variables into commands and execute them to install Iterate profile

 * registry_server - uri of registry server like Azure container registry or Harbor etc. (example - tappoc.azurecr.io)
 * registry_user - registry server user